In New Delhi, Days Of Deadly Violence And Riots

 Among those killed in the past three days was Mohammed Furkan, a father of two.
 His brother, Mohammed Imran, told local TV that Furkan had gone out in search of a grocery store that was open.
 His children were hungry, and their local market was closed because of the riots.

-Imran doesn't know whether his brother was shot in the crossfire, or targeted for being Muslim.
+Imran doesn't know whether his brother was shot in the crossfire or targeted for being Muslim.

 "My world is shattered.
 He has small children, a son and a daughter," the brother said.